 This Teacher’s Getting Taught

 Isn’t it ironic?
-I grew up in the Air Force and moved on an average of every two years, so my goal in life was to settle down, plant some roots, and stay put.
-When I married after college, I hit Southwest Florida with a thud and haven’t left for more years than I care to admit.
+I grew up in the Air Force and moved on an average of every two years, so my goal in life was to settle down and stay put.
+When I married after college, I hit Southwest Florida and haven’t left for more years than I care to admit.
 What do I want to do now?
 Travel!
 I will say I love visiting everywhere I go, but I’m always happy to come home.

-Now that I’ve just “retired” from teaching, I face new ironies–and oh, my–some of these lessons I must learn are difficult.
-I’ve got this consuming novel dying to come out … and getting it on “paper” is not as easy as I thought it would be.
+Now that I’ve retired from teaching, I face new ironies–and oh, my–some of these lessons are difficult.
+I’ve got this consuming novel that I must write, but it’s not as easy as I thought it would be.
 All those students who wrote essays for me should feel quite justified in their complaints!

-Discipline and perseverance are the lessons I’m not thrilled to learn, but I’m old enough to know the rewards that wait.
-Also, I have my first baby grandson who is used to me now since I care for him weekly.
-How amazing it is to see human development at my stage of life with my perspective!
+Discipline and perseverance are the lessons I’m not thrilled to learn, but I’m old enough to know the rewards that wait if I do.
+Also, I have a precious grandson I care for weekly.
+How amazing it is to see human development at my stage of life–and he’s changing my perspective.
 He’s absorbing everything, and I have such tremendous responsibility and incredible opportunity.
-It’s terrifying and exciting at the same time … so onward and upward I go.
+It’s terrifying and exciting at the same time–so here’s to a lifetime of learning!